 Sunspots are a particular type of discoloration or hyperpigmentation.
 They tend to appear as small, flat and darkened patches of skin that are light brown to black in color and are most common in people over the age of 40.
 “Skin pigmentation is caused by an increased production of melanin which is the natural pigment that gives our skin its color.
 Excessive sun exposure increases the amount of melanin that skin produces.
 The dark spots on our skin are generally triggered by over-exposure to the sun,” Dr. Perry explained.

 What to do about sunspots

-First things first, avoid excessive sun exposure by wearing appropriate clothing (like a wide brim hat or long sleeves) and get into the habit of wearing an SPF on a daily basis no matter what the weather.
-“I would always advise keeping a full skin examination and advice from a dermatologist.
-They will be able to advise whether the sunspots need treating or not,” Dr. Perry said.
+First things first, avoid excessive sun exposure by wearing appropriate clothing (like a wide brim hat or long sleeves) and get into the habit of wearing an SPF on a daily basis no matter the weather.
+“I would always advise on getting a full skin examination and advice from a dermatologist.
+They will be able to tell whether the sunspots need treating or not,” Dr. Perry said.

 Once you have been checked over, you can then go about treating the spots.
 “I advise alternating at night time between hydroquinone and tretinoin.
 Both of these ingredients are prescription-only and because they are so effective need to be used sparingly,” Dr. Veraitch said.